 Implementation of Transaction Replication In SQL Server

 Basically the transaction replication works between N number of Servers.
-If one server is being changed by a committed transaction, the rest servers simultaneously updated through transaction replication.
+If one server is being changed by a committed transaction, the rest servers are simultaneously updated through transaction replication.
 The server on which the transaction is performed is known as the primary server or publisher and the servers that receive the committed transaction is known as secondary servers or subscribers.
+It’s crucial to solve SQL server transactional replication performance for better results as well.
 The transaction replication provides an exceptional backup to the regular database changes.

 Mainly, the transactional replication starts by receiving a primary server snapshot and thereafter it is copied to the secondary servers.
 Then all the changes of primary server are logged in real time and replicated on the secondary servers.
 Transactional replication doesn’t copy only effected changes, but it does replicate to each change through replication agents.